Climate of Houston

+Houston experiences a humid subtropical climate (Köppen climate classification Cfa) with notable tropical influences due to its proximity to the Gulf of Mexico and low elevation.
+The city's climate is characterized by hot, humid summers and mild winters.

+Temperature patterns

+The city exhibits distinct seasonal temperature variations throughout the year.
+August represents the peak of Houston's summer season, with average temperatures reaching 95°F (35°C), making it the warmest month annually.
+Conversely, January marks the coolest month, with average temperatures of 63°F (17°C), representing the city's winter season.

+Seasonal characteristics

+Houston's subtropical climate produces hot, humid conditions during summer months, while winter temperatures remain relatively mild compared to northern latitudes.
+The city's location along the Gulf Coast moderates extreme temperature fluctuations and contributes to year-round humidity levels.

 Seasonal observation

-Temperature-wise the city (and much of Southeast Texas) has four distinct seasons (Summer, Spring, Fall, Winter), but weather wise the city has only two seasons (rainy and dry).
-The wet season lasts from April/May to September/October, the dry season lasts from November/December to March/April.
-However during El Nino or La Nina years the wet and dry season can often either last longer than usual or be delayed.
+While Houston's yearly temperature cycles follow four distinct seasons, weather-wise, the city has a rainy season and a dry season.
+The wet season lasts from April/May to September/October; the dry season lasts from November/December to March/April.
+However, during El Niño or La Niña years, the wet and dry seasons can often either last longer than usual or be delayed.

 Summer

-June through August in Houston is very hot and humid, often with scattered afternoon showers and thunderstorms.
-At George Bush Intercontinental Airport, the normal daily high temperature peaks at 95.0 °F on 5–12 August, with a normal of 102.4 days per year at or above 90 °F and 3.5 days per year at or above 100 °F. The average relative humidity ranges from over 90 percent in the morning to around 60 percent in the afternoon.
+June through August are very hot and humid, often with scattered afternoon showers and thunderstorms.
+At George Bush Intercontinental Airport, the normal daily high temperature peaks at 95.0 °F on August 5–12, with a normal of 102.4 days per year at or above 90 °F and 3.5 days per year at or above 100 °F. The average relative humidity ranges from over 90 percent in the morning to around 60 percent in the afternoon.
 Summer temperatures in Houston are very similar to average temperatures seen in tropical climates, such as in the Philippines and the lower elevations of Central America.
 The value of relative humidity results in a heat index higher than the actual temperature.
-The highest temperature ever recorded at George Bush Intercontinental Airport was 109 °F on September 4, 2000 and on August 27, 2011.
+The highest temperature ever recorded at George Bush Intercontinental Airport was 109 °F on four occasions: September 4, 2000; August 27, 2011; August 24, 2023; and August 27, 2023.
 On June 29, 2013, the temperature at George Bush Intercontinental Airport reached 107 °F, the highest ever recorded in June.
 Heat stroke can strike people who stay outdoors for long periods of time during the summer, making hydration essential for outdoor work and recreational activity.
-The 2014 summer season did not yield 100+ degree weather in response to the monsoon-esque rainfall during late June to August, during a period where the Pacific Coast off Central America was heating up, which evolved into the 2014–16 El Nino event - this cycle was also observed between 1971–76, during post-El Nino intervals.
+The 2014 summer season did not yield 100+ degree weather in response to the monsoon-sequel rainfall during late June to August, during a period where the Pacific Coast off Central America was heating up, which evolved into the 2014–16 El Niño event - this cycle was also observed between 1971 and 1976, during post-El Nino intervals.